vfarcic/devops26/manuscript/15-advanced-pipelines.md

-## TODO

-- [X] Code
-- [X] Write
-- [-] Code review static GKE
-- [X] Code review serverless GKE
-- [-] Code review static EKS
-- [X] Code review serverless EKS
-- [-] Code review static AKS
-- [X] Code review serverless AKS
-- [-] Code review existing static cluster
-- [-] Code review existing serverless cluster
-- [ ] Text review
-- [X] Gist
-- [ ] Review titles
-- [ ] Proofread
-- [ ] Diagrams
-- [ ] Add to slides
-- [ ] Publish on TechnologyConversations.com
-- [ ] Add to Book.txt
-- [ ] Publish on LeanPub.com

 # Extending Jenkins X Pipelines

 W> The examples in this chapter work only with serverless Jenkins X. Nevertheless, pipelines defined in build packs use (almost) the same format as those used by serverless Jenkins X. When we create a new quickstart project or import an existing one into static Jenkins X, build pack pipelines are converted into Jenkinsfile.
-Therefore, even if you are not using serveless Jenkins X, advanced knowledge of writing YAML-based pipelines will help you when you choose to modify build pack pipelines.
+Therefore, even if you are not using serverless Jenkins X, advanced knowledge of writing YAML-based pipelines will help you when you choose to modify build pack pipelines.

-So far we relied mostly on pipelines created for us through build packs.
-No matter how much effort the community puts into creating build packs, it is almost certain that they will not fulfil all our needs.
+So far, we relied mostly on pipelines created for us through build packs.
+No matter how much effort the community puts into creating build packs, it is almost sure that they will not fulfill all our needs.
 Every organization has something "special" and that inevitably leads to discrepancies between generic and tailor-made pipelines.
 So far, we extended our pipelines without knowing much about the syntax.
 We did not yet explore the benefits additional instructions might provide.

 You can think of the subject of this chapter as advanced pipelines, but that would be an overstatement.
 No matter whether you're using static of serverless pipelines, they are always simple.
 Or, to be more precise, they should be simple since their goal is not to define complex logic but rather to orchestrate automation defined somewhere else (e.g., scripts).
-That does not mean that there are no complex pipelines, but rather that those cases often reflect missunderstanding and the desire to solve problems in wrong places.
+That does not mean that there are no complex pipelines, but rather that those cases often reflect misunderstanding and the desire to solve problems in wrong places.

 I> Pipelines are orchestrators of automation and should not contain complex logic.